 Recognition Of The Doer From His Works

-For example, the perfect embroideries and adornments of a faultless palace indicate the perfection of a master builder's acts behind them.
-And the perfection of the acts shows the perfection of that active master's titles and names, which demonstrate his rank.
-And the perfection of the names and titles show the perfection of the other attributes qualifying the master builder's art.
-And the perfection of the art and attributes show the perfection of the abilities and essential capacity of that craftsman, which are called the essential shuûn.
-And the perfection of those essential shuûn and abilities show the perfection of the master's essential nature.
+For example, just as the perfect embroideries and adornments of a faultless palace show the perfection of a craftsman's acts behind them.
+The perfection of those acts shows the perfection of titles and names, which show the ranks of the craftsman, who is the doer of those actions.
+And the perfection of the names and titles shows the perfection of the attributes concerning that craftsman's art.
+And the perfection of the art and attributes shows the perfection of the abilities and dispositions belonging to the essence of that possessor of the art, which are called the shuûn belonging to the essence.
+And the perfection of those shuûn and abilities belonging to the essence shows the perfection of the craftsman's essence.

-It follows from the foregoing that the attribute of Hayât has proofs seven times as numerous as the universe, and has evidences that proclaim its own existence and the existence of the One possessing it, whereby it has come to be the foundation and source of the attributes, the origin and support of Al-ism al-â’dham.
-Since the Risale-i Nur establishes this first haqiqah with powerful proofs and clarifies it, we will content ourselves now with the above reference as a drop from this ocean.
+Thus, it is understood from these points that the attribute of Hayât has proofs seven times as numerous as the universe and has evidences to make known its existence and the existence of the One Who possesses it, whereby, it has become the foundation and source of all attributes, the origin and source of al-ism al-â’dham.

 “Miracles are to prove the claim of nubuwwah, persuading those who deny and not to compel.
 Therefore, miracles have to be displayed to those who hear the claim of nubuwwah at a degree that will persuade them.
 Just as displaying them all over the world self-evidently to a degree compelling is contrary to hikmah of Al-Hakîm Zuljalâl, it is also contrary to the mystery of man's accountability through the obligations placed on him by Allah.
 For the mystery of man's accountability requires "opening the door to the mind (aql), not taking its will away."
 The Thirty-First Word-Addendum-Third Point